 Guide to churches in Mystras, Greece

-The Byzantine castle town of Mystras remains intact throughout the centuries, and captivates every visitor with its remarkable religious and cultural sites.
+The Byzantine castle town of Mystras remains intact throughout the centuries and captivates every visitor with its remarkable religious and cultural sites.
 Wondering among the picturesque quarters of Mystras fortresses and imposing monasteries rise from a fairytale.
 The churches of Mystras are truly the jewels of this abandoned town.
-All of them are found at the main town, except from the church of Agia Sofia which lies in the lower town.
+All of them are found at the main town, except the church of Agia Sofia which lies in the lower town.

 Close to the archeological site, within the castle walls lies the Cathedral of Agios Dimitrios, the oldest church of Mystras.
 It was founded in 1270 and it used to be the religious center of the Byzantine town.
 At the west side of the church, in the courtyard is housed the Archeological Museum of Mystras.

 Of unique historical importance is the tiny church of Evagelistria set not very far from the metropolis.
 Built in the early 15th century, the church was used as a mortuary chapel.
 Agioi Theodoroi church belongs to the characteristic octagonal type and is the largest church of Mystras, located in the lowest part of the old town.
 It preserves several frescoes from 1423.
 Here lies also the tomb of the Despot of Peloponnese Theodore I.